devByByron/Introduction-to-Artificial-Intelligence-AI-/README.md

 - Relies on large language models (LLMs) that need careful prompting and tuning.
 - A feedback loop helps refine prompts to make responses more specific to a company’s needs.

+**Generative AI Use Cases**
+**Text Generation**
+Tools like ChatGPT and Google Gemini use large language models (LLMs) like GPT, PaLM, and Gemini to create text.

+**Image Generation**
+Stable Diffusion and DALL-E are used to generate realistic images.

+**Voice and Music Generation**
+Tools like Murf and AIVA create music and voice content in different moods and styles.

+**Video Generation**
+AI models like Google’s Imagen Video and OpenAI’s Sora can generate lifelike videos.

 **AI’s Impact on Industries**
 AI’s transformative influence across various industries: